aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 - subtraction procedure for large counting numbers

 Ways to teach multiplication
-- multiplication with single digit counting numbers (less than 10) by filling grid and counting all cells
+- multiplication with single digit counting numbers (less than 5) by filling grid and counting all cells, or by using fingers and toes.
-- multiplication with single digit counting numbers by table lookup
-- multiplication with one operand being a small single digit counting numbers (5 or less) by repeated addition
+- multiplication with single digit counting numbers by memory recall
+   - leverage patterns in time tables for 5, 9, 10 and 11.
+   - leverage commutativity of multiplication for half of time tables for 6, 7 and 8.
+   - that leaves only the following five for individual memorization: 6 &times; 7 = 42, 6 &times; 8 = 48, 7 &times; 7 = 49, 7 &times; 8 = 56, and 8 &times; 8 = 64.
+   - NB: 12 times table may be omitted from memorization.
 - multiplication procedure with only one single digit counting number
 - multiplication procedure with no single digit counting numbers

-- multiplication with single digit counting numbers by memory recall
+Ways to teach decimal number procedures:

+- multiplication of decimals - ignore decimals, perform whole number multiplication, and shift decimal point in answer by combined number of decimal places in operands
+- division of decimals - ensure there are no decimals in divisor, by multiplying both dividend and divisor by power of ten determined by number of decimal places in divisor; then go ahead and do the division even if the modified dividend still has decimal places in it.

+Ways of explaining multiplication
 - multiplication with whole number multiplier as repeated addition of the whole of the multiplicand.
-In this sense division as partition remains a follow up to multiplication as its reverse.
+In this sense division as sharing remains a follow up to multiplication as its inverse.
 - multiplication with fraction multiplier as repeated addition of a resizing/scaling of the multiplicand by the denominator of the multiplier.
-In this sense it seems more beneficial to view  division as quotition as occuring first, and multiplication following it as its reverse.
+In this sense it seems more beneficial to view  division as containment as occuring first, and multiplication following it as its inverse.

-Ways to teach division
+Ways of explaining division
 - division which results in integer quotient and possible remainder
 - division which results in fraction quotient and no remainder
-- division interpretation as partition, or sharing.
+- division interpretation as sharing.
 Note that this interpreation requires divisor to be whole number, and hence corresponds with repeated-addition-of-a-whole interpretation of multiplication in which divisor is the multiplier.
-- division as quotition, or chunking.
+- division as containment.
 Note that this interpretation is applicable even if divisor is a fraction, and hence corresponds with repeated-addition-of-a-resizing interpretation of multiplication in which the quotient is the multiplier.

 NB:
+- beware that zero appears first in history not for the purpose of closing subtraction for case of equal operands, but rather as a necessity of a compact positional number representation system.
+As such zero should also be introduced first to learners in context of positional number system before it is used in arithmetic.
-- beware of dependency of arithmetic procedures for counting numbers, on arithmetic of zero
+- beware of dependency of arithmetic procedures for counting numbers, on arithmetic of zero.
 - beware also of dependency of multiplication and division procedures of counting numbers, on arithmetic of 1 as the multiplier and divisor respectively.
+- beware that it is unit fraction usage and "of" operator existed long before they became the basis for defining multiplication and division of fractions.
+   - unit fractions and the "of" operator seem to be as innate to humanity as counting numbers and the four arithmetic operations on counting numbers.
+   - a/b is the modern compact expression for the concept of a general non-unit fraction, which was developed later than unit fractions.
+A fraction was defined as *a* copies of unit fraction 1/b.
+With this concept, *b* copies of 1/b gives 1, and generally *b* copies of a/b gives a.
+   - the concept of fraction included this understanding: a/b is equivalent to (a &times; e)/(b &times; e), b &ne; 0, where *a* and *b* are whole numbers, and *e* is *anything representing a unit piece*.
+This meant *e* can be an abstract object like a whole number or rectangle, but can also be a concrete object like a stick or a coin.
+And *e* doesn't have to be one object, it can be any whole number of objects.
+So fraction with numerator a and denominator b ( represented as a/b in modern math) really meant *a* times of 1/b of some unspecified unit piece.
+   - a/b of c/d, b, d &ne; 0, where a, b, c and d are whole numbers, and where b divides c, is the modern compact expression for the ancient operation of (a &times; (c &div; b)) / d.
+Where b does not divide c, an equivalent fraction was found for second operand which will overcome that obstacle.
-- beware of dependency of fraction definition and closure of division of positive rational numbers, on multiplication of counting numbers.
+- beware that the meaning of division of fractions depends on history.
-   - a fraction a/b, b > 0, is defined as that quantity which is such that b times a/b = a
-   - a &div; b, b > 0, in which a modulo b is not zero, is defined as the fraction a/b.
+   - a &div; b, b &ne; 0, where a and b are whole numbers, and where b does not divide a, was defined as equal to that pre-existing quantity fraction, which we now denote as a/b, because adding a/b *b* number of times indeed gives *a*.
+   - because a &div; b is defined as a fraction, it inherits the fraction property that (a &times; e) &div; (b &times; e) equals a &div; b.
+Since *e* can be anything representing a unit piece, *e* was understood to include fractions.
+   - meanwhile, the general division problem which is a/b &div; c/d, b, d &ne; 0, and where a, b, c and d are whole numbers, continued to be treated as repeated subtraction, but created the need to simplify the complex fraction created when the repeated subtraction does not yield a remainder of zero.
+   - It will later become manifest to mathematicians, that the solution to the simplification problem becomes obvious if the numerator (a fraction) and the denominator (also a fraction) have the same denominators.
+Because they treated non-unit fractions as integral copies of unit fractions, it was obvious to them that the reciprocal of the common denominator was acting as a unit piece.
+   - So (a/e) &div; (b/e) becomes (*a* copies of 1/e) &div; (*b* copies of 1/e) = a &div; b = a/b.
-- beware of dependency of multiplication and division of fractions on "of" operator.
+- beware that the meaning of multiplication by a fraction multiplier also depends on history.
-   - multiplication is "of" operator, in which Indian mathematician Brahmagupta in the 7th century AD realised that:
+   - multiplication by a fraction multiplier is really quasi multiplication by a fraction multiplier using the "of" operator.
+   - multiplication is repeated addition for counting number multiplier, or inverse of division as containment for both counting number multiplier and fraction multiplier.
+   - a story which explains the origin of this meaning is as follows:
+   - addition, subtraction, "of" operator and the division operation were known for fraction operands, but not multiplication.
+Also fractions were not seen as peers of counting numbers.
+   - then the Indian mathematician Brahmagupta in the 7th century AD decided to write fraction in compact expression instead of rhetorically, in which fraction were written in a vertical column with numerator on top and denominator at the bottom.
+He didn't add the horizontal bar, which was added by mathematicians much later.
-   - a/b "of" c/d operator is same as (a &times; c)/(b &times; d)
+   - then he realised that the "of" operator has the following shortcut: (a &times; c)/(b &times; d)
-   - if b = 1, then "of" and repeated addition becomes the same.
+   - furthermore he realised that if b = d = 1, the shortcut becomes the multiplication expression for counting numbers.
-   - hence "of" is the generalization of multiplication for positive rational numbers.
-- division of positive rational numbers is interpreting a &div; b as asking the question: "what of b equals a?

-Ways to teach decimal number procedures:

-- multiplication of decimals - ignore decimals, perform whole number multiplication, and shift decimal point in answer by combined number of decimal places in operands
-- division of decimals - ensure there are no decimals in divisor, by multiplying both dividend and divisor by power of ten determined by number of decimal places in divisor; then go ahead and do the division even if the modified dividend still has decimal places in it.
+   - consequently, later mathematicians will treat fractions are peers of counting numbers, and put fractions and counting numbers together under a unified category (called positive rational numbers today), which is a quotient of two counting numbers, and in which counting numbers are seen as fraction with a denominator of 1.
+   - the definition of the unified category was concluded when mathematicians began treating the "of" operator as "quasi multiplication" of for the new category, to serve as counterpart of multiplication of counting numbers.
+   - over time the "of" operator itself faded into the background and the quasi multiplication operation it gave birth to took its place at the foreground.
+The operation became unqualified multiplication, in which multiplication was now defined as repeated addition for counting number multiplier, or inverse of division (as containment rather than as sharing) for both counting number multiplier and fraction multiplier.

 # Notable References